-1.2 Basis and Frequency of Disclosures
+1.2.
+Basis and Frequency of Disclosures

-This document details The Nottingham's Pillar 3 disclosures as at 31 December 2015, with comparative figures for 31 December 2014 where relevant, and has been prepared to meet the disclosure requirements of CRD IV.
+This document details The Nottingham's Pillar 3 disclosures as at 31 December 2016, with comparative figures for 31 December 2015 where relevant, and has been prepared to meet the disclosure requirements of CRD IV as presented in Part Eight of Regulation (EU) No 575/2013.
+The Society has adopted the standardised approach for all exposures and risk areas and uses the capital risk weighting percentages set by the CRR.

-The Pillar 3 report is based upon the Society's Annual Report and Accounts for the year ended 31 December 2015, unless otherwise stated.
+The Pillar 3 report is based upon the Society's Annual Report and Accounts for the year ended 31 December 2016, unless otherwise stated.
 Pillar 3 disclosures are issued on an annual basis in conjunction with the publication of the Annual Report and Accounts in accordance with regulatory guidelines.

-1.3 Location and Verification
+1.3.
+Location and Verification